endless-sky/endless-sky-wiki/wiki/CreatingSales.md

         depreciation 105
 ```

-Added in **v0.10.11**, the above example would make any planet with the "Random Sparrows" "shipyard stock" have a 70% chance of selling 2 Sparrows which have depreciated for 105 days.
+Added in **v.
+0.10.11**, the above example would make any planet with the "Random Sparrows" `shipyard stock` have a 70% chance of selling 2 Sparrows which have been losing value for 105 days.

 # Outfitters

 ## Normal Outfitters

-In order for anyone to buy your outfits, they must be added to one of the "outfitter" objects.
+In order for anyone to buy your outfits, they must be added to an "outfitter" object.
 For example, if you are writing a plugin, you could include this in one of your data files:

 ```
 outfitter "Syndicate Advanced"